c2FmZQ/c2FmZQ/README.md

 ## <a name="demo"></a>DEMO / test drive

-For DEMO or testing purpose, the server can be launched on a gitlab codespace.
+For DEMO or testing purpose, the server can be launched on a github codespace.

 Create a [codespace](https://github.com/codespaces) for the `c2FmZQ/c2FmZQ` repository, open the terminal, and run:
 ```